Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Electronic excitation and ionization

+where $B_{\rm min}$ is the threshold energy of electronic excitations (equal to the band-gap energy), $B_{\mathrm{th},i}$ is the binding-energy threshold of the $i^{\rm th}$ ionization shell, and $B_{\mathrm{th},K}$ is the oxygen K-shell threshold.
 Finally, to generate the angular dependence, we evaluate the finite-$q$ kernel and map the momentum transfer to the scattering angle using relativistic kinematics.
 For a given incident kinetic energy $T$ and sampled energy transfer $E$, the post-collision kinetic energy is $T' = T - E$, and

 where $p(T)$ and $p(T')$ are the magnitudes of the incident and outgoing electron momenta, respectively, defined by the relativistic energy--momentum relation

 The angle-differential distribution follows from the change of variables $q \mapsto \cos\theta$, with Jacobian